cloudfoundry-attic/broker-registrar/README.md

 broker-registrar is a simple command-line tool to register service-brokers with Cloud Foundry.
 It is intended to be used to perform automatic broker registration during BOSH deployments.

-The tool is idempotent, and will update the url and credentials for the broker if they have changed.
-Since the broker name is used to reference the broker, this cannot be changed with this tool.
+The tool is idempotent and convergent, and will update the url and credentials for the broker if they have changed.
+Since the broker name is used to reference the broker, it cannot be changed with this tool.

 ## Usage